Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 Contents

-1. DBI module - the DBI is a database interface module for Perl
+1. DBI module The DBI module is a database interface module for Perl.

-4. an ODBC driver.
-Easysoft provide a number of UNIX and Windows ODBC drivers at easysoft.com
+4. ODBC driver Easysoft provide a number of UNIX and Windows ODBC drivers.

-ODBC needs an ODBC data source to work with so your DBI->connect call becomes 'dbi:ODBC:ODBC_DSN' where ODBC_DSN is an ODBC data source generally defined in an odbc.ini file your driver manager is using.
-At this point, the ODBC driver manager will see a SQLDriverConnect or SQLConnect (ODBC APIs) call containing the ODBC data source, it will locate that DSN, lookup the ODBC driver supporting that DSN and load the ODBC driver.
-The ODBC driver will connect to your database engine then you can use DBI methods.
+ODBC needs an ODBC data source to work with so your DBI->connect call becomes dbi:ODBC:ODBC_DSN, where ODBC_DSN is an ODBC data source generally defined in an odbc.ini file.
+At this point, the ODBC Driver Manager gets a SQLDriverConnect or SQLConnect ODBC API call containing the ODBC data source.
+The Driver Manager locates that DSN, looks up the ODBC driver identified by the DSN, and then loads the ODBC driver.
+The ODBC driver connects to your database engine and you can then use DBI methods.

-3.0 What you need to do before attempting to use an ODBC driver in Perl
+What you need to do before attempting to use an ODBC driver with Perl

-2. Make sure you have the minimum requirements of Perl DBI - see the README file that comes with DBI.
-For DBI 1.43 you need a minimum of Perl 5.6.
+2. Make sure you meet the minimum requirements for Perl DBI (refer to the README file that comes with DBI).
+For DBI 1.43, you need a minimum of Perl 5.6.

 http://www.cpan.org/modules/by-module/DBI